|

 a singer-songwriter include opening for Hart Rouge

-and Christine Lavin, special guest performer for Kingston's Open Voices Choir, appearances at the National
+and Christine Lavin, appearances at the National

 Upstairs Acoustic Series (Perth), The Ottawa